Alexb6/Sql_LinkedTables/README.md

 ## SQLite tables
-How to link tables (one to many & manuy to many)
+How to link tables (one to many & many to many)